International Study Options

 Semester or Year in AthensStudents may spend a semester or year in Athens, Greece, where the ancient world comes alive.
 A vibrant capital city, Athens is a center of international business and the hub of an efficient and extensive transportation system which makes the beauty of Greece readily accessible.
 All students are required to enroll in either modern or classical Greek as one of their five courses.
 The curriculum is organized into two tracks: Ancient Greek Civilization and Mediterranean Studies.
 Students live in simply furnished apartments with other American students.

 Semester or Year in GalwayStudents may spend a semester or year studying at the National University of Ireland, Galway.
 Located in western Ireland, Galway is the third largest city in the Republic of Ireland and plays a dynamic and pioneering role in theatre, arts and culture.
 Students may take courses in a wide variety of fields including arts and letters, commerce, sciences and engineering.
-Students are directly enrolled in the university and typically take six courses per semester alongside Irish students.
+Students are directly enrolled in the university and take courses alongside Irish students.